wallarm/product-documentation/docs/latest/user-guides/settings/general.md

 * **Monitoring**: all requests are processed, but none of them are blocked even if an attack is detected.
 * **Blocking**: all requests where an attack was detected are blocked.

-!!! info "Qrator"
-    Those Wallarm customers plugged in with Qrator traffic filters have the *Blocking with Qrator* setting.
-This setting enables automatic malicious requests blocking.
-The blocking is done with the Qrator IP denylists.
-Wallarm transfers to Qrator the data on those IP addresses from which the attacks originated.

 ## Logout management

 [Administrators](users.md#user-roles) can set up logout timeouts for company account.
 Settings will affect all account users.
 Idle and absolute timeouts can be set.